Fixed-time Control under Spatiotemporal and Input Constraints: A Quadratic Program Based Approach: Introduction

-In this paper, we study the problem of reaching a given goal set $S_G$ {within a fixed time $T_{ud}$}, while remaining in a given safe set $S_S$ at all times, for a general class of nonlinear control-affine systems with input constraints. {In the preliminary conference version \cite{garg2019control}, a QP formulation is proposed to compute the control input for fixed-time convergence with input and safety constraints, yet without any guarantees on the feasibility of the proposed method.
-The current paper has several new results in comparison to \cite{garg2019control} and prior literature.} We formulate a QP framework for control synthesis of nonlinear, control-affine systems, that guarantees forward invariance of a safe set and {fixed-time (FxT) convergence of the system trajectories to a goal set.
-We use slack terms in the safety and convergence constraints to guarantee that the QP is always feasible, even in the presence of component-wise control input constraints.
-We discuss the continuity of the solution of the QP as a function of the state variables so that the closed-loop solutions are well-defined, and safety can be guaranteed.
-We also characterize the region of convergence as a function of the slack variables used in the QP.
-It is worth noting that in the presence of control input constraints, it is not possible to guarantee FxTS for any initial condition.
-This limitation is discussed in \cite{garg2019prescribed}, where a set of initial conditions is characterized for guaranteeing FxTS under input constraints (see Remark \ref{remark: d1 T U}).} {
+In this paper, we study the problem of reaching a given goal set $S_G$ {within a fixed time $T_{ud}$}, while remaining in a given safe set $S_S$ at all times, for a general class of nonlinear control-affine systems with input constraints.
+In the preliminary conference version \cite{garg2019control}, a QP formulation is proposed to compute the control input for fixed-time convergence under input and safety constraints, yet without any guarantees on the feasibility of the proposed method.
+Per its definition, {FxTS} of an equilibrium point from arbitrary initial conditions presumes unbounded control authority.
+To address the problem of {FxTS} in the presence of input constraints, new Lyapunov conditions from \cite{garg2021FxTSDomain} are utilized.
+When used in a QP, the new Lyapunov conditions introduce a slack term, which results in feasibility guarantees in the presence of input constraints.
+The contributions of the paper as follows: \begin{itemize} \item First, FxTS conditions are utilized in a QP, and using Karush-Kuhn-Tucker (KKT) conditions, the closed-form expression for the optimal value of the slack term is computed for the case when the control input is saturated.
+Then, the relation between the Domain of Attraction (DoA) for FxTS, the input bounds, and the fixed time of convergence is established for a 1-D control-affine system. \item Then, a novel QP formulation that utilizes Fixed-Time (FxT) CLFs and CBFs is proposed to synthesize controllers for nonlinear, control-affine systems, so that forward invariance of a safe set and FxT convergence of the system trajectories to a goal set is guaranteed.
+We use slack terms both in the safety and the FxT convergence constraints to ensure that the QP is always feasible even in the presence of control input constraints. \item Conditions for continuity of the control input as the optimal solution of the QP are studied under milder conditions as compared to prior work, and it is shown that the closed-loop solutions are uniquely determined so that forward invariance of the safe set can be established. \end{itemize} Compared to the earlier literature, the contributions of this paper are summarized as follows.
+The QP-based approaches in the prior literature, e.g., \cite{li2018formally,srinivasan2018control,nguyen2016exponential,wang2016safety,wang2017safety,ames2014rapidly,ames2017control,lindemann2019control,garg2019control}, do not provide feasibility guarantees for the underlying QP in the presence of input constraints.
+However, without feasibility of the QP, it is not guaranteed that a control input can be always synthesized, and without consideration of input bounds, the resulting input might not be realizable on a real-world platform.
+In comparison to these prior studies, we consider control input constraints in addition to the safety and convergence requirements, and guarantee the feasibility of the proposed QP.
+The proposed approach further advances the results in \cite{srinivasan2018control,li2019finite,li2018formally} in terms of the achieved time of convergence.
+Furthermore, we generalize the results of \cite{ames2017control,morris2015continuity,glotfelter2017nonsmooth}, where the regularity properties of the solution of the QP is discussed in the absence of input constraints; we show continuity of the solution of the proposed QP under the presence of input constraints, and under milder regularity assumptions on the CLF, CBF, and the system dynamics, as compared to the aforementioned work.